-Anxiety treatment using Chinese medicine
+Anxiety treatment with Chinese medicine

 It’s understood in Chinese medicine that there is no separation between mental/emotional and physical health.
 When one is affected it’s a given that the other will be too.